 We live in a time of growing excitement about the brain.
-Only the preoccupation with finding the gene for everything rivals today's widespread optimism regarding all things neuroscientific.
+Only the preoccupation with finding the gene for everything rivals to-day's widespread optimism regarding all things neuroscientific.
 Perception, memory, our likes and dislikes, intelligence, morality, whatever-the brain is supposed to be the organ responsible for all of it.
 It is widely believed that even consciousness, that Holy Grail of science and philosophy, will soon be given a neural explanation.
 In this era of expensive and flashy new brainimaging technologies (such as functional magnetic resonance imaging and positron emission tomography), hardly a day goes by without the science pages of our leading newspapers and magazines publishing reports of important breakthroughs and new discoveries.

 After decades of concerted effort on the part of neuroscientists, psychologists, and philosophers, only one proposition about how the brain makes us conscious-how it gives rise to sensation, feeling, subjectivity-has emerged unchallenged: we don't have a clue.
 Even enthusiasts for the new neuroscience of consciousness admit that at present no one has any plausible explanation as to how experience-the feeling of the redness of red!-arises from the action of the brain.
 Despite all the technology and the animal experimentation, we are no closer now to grasping the neural basis of experience than we were a hundred years ago.
-Currently, we lack even a back-of-the-envelope theory about what the behavior of individual cells contributes to consciousness.
-This in itself is no scandal.
-It is a scandal if we allow the hype to obscure the fact that we are in the dark.
+Currently, we lack even a back-of-the-envelope theory about what the behavior of individual cells contributes to conlanguage.
+Science and philosophy are, if you like, conversations that have been going on for a long time.
+Of course, it will be hard for an outsider to sit down at the table and have a real sense of what is going on.
+And why should scientists be required to begin again anew each day so that the novice can understand what is under discussion?